idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step03_analytical_solution.md

 ### Simulation Input

 [!ac](MOOSE) operates using input files, as such, an input file shall be detailed that is capable of simulating this problem and its use demonstrated.
-This section will detail the various sections of the input file that should be created for the current problem.
+This section will describe the various sections of the input file that should be created for the current problem.
 The location of this input file is arbitrary, but it shall be assumed that the content below will be in a file named `~/projects/problems/verification/1d_analytical.i`.
 This file can be created and edited